uspki/policies/certificate-policy.md

 If the Root Certificate private key is compromised, the CA shall notify the FPKIPA immediately.

-In all cases, the CA and the FPKIPA shall initiate procedures to notify subscribers and Application Trusted Root Programs of the compromise.
+In all cases, the CA and the FPKIPA shall initiate procedures to notify subscribers and trust store operator of the compromise.

 ### 5.7.4 Business continuity capabilities after a disaster
 CAs disaster recovery procedures shall be in place to reconstitute the CA including the certificate status services required of the CA Repository within six (6) hours of failure.